 Nathan Lowenstein is a founding partner and co-Managing Partner of Lowenstein & Weatherwax LLP.
 He has extensive experience in complex litigation in federal and state courts, post grant proceedings under the AIA (including both Inter Partes Reviews (IPR) and Covered Business Method (CBM) patent reviews) in international arbitrations, and in appeals, including before the United States Supreme Court.

-Mr. Lowenstein has been lead counsel in approximately 30 AIA matters and in multiple U.S. Supreme Court matters and is a veteran of multiple trials all involving high stakes patent disputes.
-He has represented clients in numerous industries, including the semiconductor, smart phone, medical device, TV broadcasting, video game, telephone headset, and bio-pharmaceutical industries.
-Mr. Lowenstein has been selected as a "Super Lawyer" in Southern California by Los Angeles Magazine each of the last four years, one of the youngest attorneys to be selected for this honor.
+Mr. Lowenstein has been lead counsel in dozens of patent disputes, including over 30 Inter Partes Review matters, multiple patent litigations and in matters before the U.S. Supreme Court.
+Mr. Lowenstein is a veteran of multiple trials all involving high stakes patent disputes.
+He has represented clients in numerous industries, including the semiconductor, smart phone, networking, medical device, TV broadcasting, video game, telephone headset, and bio-pharmaceutical industries.
+Mr. Lowenstein has been selected as a "Super Lawyer" in Southern California by Los Angeles Magazine each of the last five years, one of the youngest attorneys to be selected for this honor.
 Prior to that, the same magazine identified Mr. Lowenstein as a “Rising Star.”

 In addition to his patent practice, Mr. Lowenstein also specializes in pre-litigation counseling, commercial disputes, trademark and copyright disputes, and election law.

-Mr. Lowenstein previously practiced for many years at Irell & Manella LLP in Los Angeles.
+Prior to founding Lowenstein & Weatherwax, Mr. Lowenstein practiced for many years at Irell & Manella LLP.
 Mr. Lowenstein has a J.D. from UCLA Law School and a B.A., with honors, from UCSC.
 Mr. Lowenstein has been active in numerous local charities, public interest organizations and bar associations including AIPLA, LAIPLA, Bet Tzedek, The Federalist Society, Team Prime Time, the Japanese American Bar Association, the Los Angeles County Bar Association and the Dialogues on Freedom project.

 Personal Experience In Representative Matters

-Kingston Tech.
-Co. v.
-Polaris Innovations, Ltd. (Patent Trial & Appeal Board) – Lead counsel for patent owner in six pending Inter Partes Reviews concerning memory module technology.
+Alphonso, Inc. v.
+Free Stream Media Corp.
+(Patent Trial & Appeal Board) – Lead counsel for patent owner in two Inter Partes Reviews concerning networked devices.
+Both matters were denied institution by the Board.

 Sightsound Technologies, LLC v.
 Apple Inc. (U.S. Supreme Court) – Represented amicus curiae Biotechnology Innovation Organization (BIO) in support of pending petition for certiorari regarding the availability of judicial review of decisions by the Patent Trial & Appeal Board in the Federal Circuit.